LambdaGaming/GAuto/README.md

  - Photon 2 is mostly compatible.
 The HUD will not overlap, but seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
 All other controls should not conflict.
  - Simfphys and LVS vehicles are fully compatible.
 Nothing should conflict, and the spikestrip will pop tires from both systems.
  - VFire is supported.
 For the best destruction effects, it's recommended you have it installed.
+ - DarkRP is fully compatible.
+The door lock status of vehicles is properly synced when using keys, an alarm will sound when lock picking a vehicle, and passengers will be ejected when using a battering ram on a vehicle.
  - Sligwolf's vehicles are compatible but blacklisted, meaning they can be installed alongside GAuto without any issues, but they won't use any GAuto features.
  - Other vehicle systems such as VCMod, SVMod, and Vehicle Damage 2 are NOT compatible.
 They will likely interfere with GAuto and cause various systems to break.